eliranwong/letmedoit/README.md

 > letmedoitlite "Create three folders, named 'test1' 'test2' 'test3', on my Desktop."

 Remarks: `lmdi` is an alias to `letmedoit` whereas `lmdil` is an alias to `letmedoitlite`

+# Override Default Tool Choices

+To make a persistent change, locate and edit the configuration item `DEFAULT_TOOL_CHOICES`:

+> ai -ec

+To make a temporary change, use CLI option `--default_tool_choices` or `-dtc`:

+> letmedoit -dtc "@chat @magic" "Tell me a joke"

+> letmedoitlite -dtc "@chat @magic" "Create a folder named 'testing'"

 # More CLI Options